filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 This flag should be disabled unless there is an explicit need for the static libraries, e.g. for development purposes.

 ### systemd
-Pass the `--enable-udev-systemd-background-jobs` option to the configure script.
-Enable integration with an udev SystemD protocol, install unit files and generators.
+Pass the `--enable-udev-systemd-background-jobs` and `--enable-notify-dbus` options to the configure script.
+Enable integration with an udev SystemD protocol, install unit files and generators, and provide an ability to send D-Bus notifications for various events.

 It is recommended to toggle this flag system-wide, e.g. as part of a SystemD Portage profile.